Campusoft/knowledge_base/sharepoint/index.md

 ## Versiones

-SharePoint Server 2013
+ - SharePoint Server 2013
-SharePoint Server 2016
+ - SharePoint Server 2016
-SharePoint Server 2019
+ - SharePoint Server 2019

-# SharePoint Framework
+## SharePoint Framework

+TODO

-# API
+## API

 Always use Microsoft Graph APIs when possible, but if you need to use capabilities which are not yet exposed within the Microsoft Graph, you might need to fall back on the SharePoint Online CSOM APIs.
 Today we are thrilled to announce availability of a new version of the SharePoint Online CSOM NuGet package, which also includes .NET Standard versions of the CSOM APIs.